3 MATERIAL ACCOUNTING POLICIES

 Capitalised development costs are amortised over a period of 3 to 4 years.

-The estimated useful life of an identifiable intangible asset is based on a number of factors including the effects of obsolescence, demand, competition, and other economic factors (such as the stability of the industry, and known technological advances), and the level of maintenance expenditures required to obtain the expected future cash flows from the asset.
+effects of obsolescence, demand, competition, and other economic factors (such as the stability of the industry, and known technological advances), and the level of maintenance expenditures required to obtain the expected future cash flows from the asset.

 Amortisation methods, useful lives and residual values are reviewed at the end of each financial year and adjusted if appropriate.

+c.
 Derecognition

-Intangible fixed assets are derecognised on disposal or when no future economic benefits are expected from its use and subsequent disposal or when the economic benefits are not measurable.
+Intangible assets are derecognised on disposal or when no future economic benefits are expected from its use and subsequent disposal or when the economic benefits are not measurable.
 The gain or loss arising from the derecognition of an intangible asset is measured as the difference between the net disposal proceeds and the carrying amount of the intangible asset and is recognised in the Statement of Profit and Loss when the asset is derecognised.

-3.7 IMPAIRMENT
+3.8 IMPAIRMENT

-Property, plant and equipment and intangible assets
+property, plant and equipment and intangible assets

 The management periodically assesses using, external and internal sources, whether there is an indication that an asset may be impaired.
 Impairment loss is recognised when the carrying value of an asset exceeds its recoverable amount.
 The recoverable amount is higher of the asset’s fair value less cost of disposal and value in use.
 For the purpose of impairment testing, assets are grouped together into the smallest group of assets (cash generating unit or CGU) that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.